coderefinery/train-the-trainer/_episodes/03-teaching-style.md

 does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably doesn't include most of the complexities that a mechanical engineer would be concerned with.

+This is usually the case of our learners.
+Most CodeRefinery learners are *competent practitioner* that confidently write codes on a regular basis (any programming languages), use some or many of the tools we teach.
+They would like to understand how to be more efficient and to work collaboratively.

 ![Mental Models](https://carpentries.github.io/instructor-training/fig/mental_models.svg)